ytopt-team/ytopt/README.md

 ``python run_ytopt.py --comms local --nworkers 3  --max-evals=10 --learner RF``

 Where:
+  * ``run_ytopt.py``: Defines the parameter space, then runs libEnsemble to call the ytopt ask/tell interface in a generator function, and the ytopt findRunTime interface in a simulator function.
   * ``--nworkers`` is the number of workers (master+workers) to be created to run the evaluations in parallel.
   * ``--comms`` is the communication type.